 And so began her legal struggle — to reclaim the building that had belonged to her family.

 The six-story office block had been the headquarters of the H. Wolff fur company, one of the most successful Jewish fashion firms in Germany.
 Built by Dina’s great-grandfather in 1910, it was foreclosed on by the Victoria Insurance Company in 1937.
 Ownership was transferred to the Deutsche Reichsbahn, Hitler’s railways, that later transported millions of Jews to death camps.

-Today the Victoria remains a leading German insurance company, though few are aware it was once chaired by a lawyer with connections to the top of the Nazi party.
+Today the Victoria is part of ERGO, a leading German insurance company.
+Few are aware that the Victoria was once chaired by a lawyer with connections to the top of the Nazi party.
 The Victoria was also part of a consortium that insured SS-owned workshops using slave labor at Auschwitz and other concentration camps.

 Dina has delved deep into archives across the world and made shocking discoveries.
 What she found has repercussions even in today’s Germany.

 In a major victory, Dina persuaded the German government to put up a plaque in July 2016 acknowledging in both German and English the history of “The Wolff Building.”